pandas-dev/pandas/web/pandas/community/team.md

     <div>
     <b>Diversity and Inclusion</b>
     <p>
-     Pandas expressly welcomes and encourages anyone who faces under-representation, systemic bias, or discrimination in the technology industry to contribute.
+     Pandas expressly welcomes and encourages anyone who faces under-representation,systemic bias or discrimination in the technology industry to contribute.
-     We are concerned by divesity and if you identify as any of the groups mentioned above dont hesitate to make your contribution ,if you need help please get in touch.
+     We are concerned by divesity and if you identify as any of the groups mentioned above dont hesitate to make your contribution,if you need help please get in touch.
     </p>
     </div>
 </div>